javivegaa01/wordpress-kubernetes/README.md

 # wordpress-kubernetes

-Pasos para desplegar la aplicicación:

-1. Clonar el repositorio

-2. Ejecutar en dentro de la carpeta clonada: **kubectl apply -f .**
+This repository content files yaml to deploy a Mongodb's cluster in Kubernetes

+Steps to deploy the app:

+1. Clone the repository

+2. Exec inside cloned directory: kubectl apply -f .

-3. Acceder a www.miwordpress.org
+3. Access to www.miwordpress.org